Skip to main content

 Bad Debt

-Bad debt is determined to be uncollectable, with further collection efforts for delinquent debt deemed useless or too costly.
-Delinquent debt will be considered as bad debt at the end of the school year charges accrued, Bad debts (debts which have been determined to be uncollectable), including losses (whether actual or estimated) arising from uncollectable accounts and other claims, are unallowable.
-Related collection costs, and related legal costs, arising from such debts after they have been determined to be uncollectable are also Household Notification.
+Bad debt is a negative balance that is determined to be uncollectable, with further collection efforts for delinquent debt deemed useless or too costly.
+Delinquent debt is considered a bad debt when it reaches $100.00.
+The Lexington City School System has determined this debt amount a “Bad Debt”.
+Charges accrued, Bad debts (debts which have been determined to be uncollectable), including losses (whether actual or estimated) arising from uncollectable accounts and other claims, are unallowable.
+Related collection costs, and related legal costs, arising from such debts after they have been determined to be uncollectable are also unallowable.
+Unallowable debt protocol can be found in section 200.426 of subpart E of Tennessee Code Annotated, Once delinquent meal charges are converted to bad debt, records relating to those charges must be maintained in accordance with record retention requirements in 7 CFR 210.9(b)(17) and 7 CFR 210.15(b).

 Delinquent Debt